wp-plugins/all-in-one-event-calendar/readme.txt

 13. Upcoming Events widget - configuration options

 == Upgrade Notice ==

+= 1.6 Premium =
+The All-in-One Calendar can only be upgrade to Premium from version 1.6 and above, or by downloading directly from

 = 1.0.3 =
 When upgrading to from below `1.0.3` you must reactivate the plugin.